Szymon022/Arduino-Timer/README.md

 # Arduino-Timer
-Arduino timer with 3 buttons and 2x16 LCD
+Arduino timer with 3 buttons, alarm and 2x16 LCD

+## Technologies used
+C++, Arduino

+### How it works
-There are 3 buttons.
+There are three buttons:

-Middle button:
--timer ON/OFF (time set has to be != 0)
+1) Middle button - timer ON/OFF (time gas to be != 0), it can also PAUSE
--can pause the timer

-Right button:
--increments time set by 1 minute

-Left button:
--decrements time set by 1 minute
+2) Right button - INCREMENTS time set by 1 minute
--restets whole timer if the time has been set
+3) Left button - DECREMENTS time set by 1 minute.
+RESETS timer if the time was set

+### Alarm
-Alarm can be toggled off by simply pushing any button
+Alarm can be toggled off by clicking any button